 - Reliability – this is binary.
-Weddings happen whether a photographer is there or not.
 We rely on our team to show up early.

 - Responsibility – The amount of responsibility you’re handing for us.
 1st, 2nd, 3rd, 4th shooting – they all matter.

-- Result – We have to present our results to our client, so your results matter to us.
+- Result – We have to present our results to our client, so your shots matter to us.
 Solid results matter to us and this is where we notice you.

 - Relationship – Our professional relationship with you over time.